LoganSimao/logansimao.github.io/_posts/2023-08-11-LazyAdmin.md

 The `-O` flag requires you to be running as sudo.

-The pipe `|` is used to save the output on a file using `tee` while still observing what is happening with the verbose flag `-v`
+The pipe `|` is used to save the output on a file using `tee` while still observing what is happening with the verbose flag `-v`.

 This scan just got the top 1000 ports so i ran again with less flags set to see if has some ports "hidden" considering that just 2 ports popped open.